GitauHarrison/notes/unit_testing/unit_testing_overview.md

 - **Integration test**: They test how two or more modules work together.
 - **Functional test**: This is an end-to-end testing of an application to ensure that everything works as expected.
 [Selenium](https://www.selenium.dev/) is commonly used here.

 The difference among the mentioned tests is their scope.
-Notice that unit tests focus on specific part of a system while functional tests narrow down on all components of an application or system, making it the hardest to write.
+Notice that unit tests focus a specific part of a system while functional tests narrow down on all components of an application or system, making it the hardest to write.
 Integration tests fall somewhere in between the two.

 ## Table of Contents